livecode/livecode/docs/notes/feature-java_ffi_bindings.md

 *calling* specifies the calling convention which can be one of:

- - instance
+ - `instance`
- - static
+ - `static`
- - nonvirtual
+ - `nonvirtual`

- Instance and nonvirtual calling conventions require instances of the given java class, so the foreign handler declaration will always require a Java object parameter.
+Instance and nonvirtual calling conventions require instances of the given Java class, so the foreign handler declaration will always require a Java object parameter.

 ### Examples